projectagastya/agastya-connect/README.md

 - **Session Controls**: Options to pause, resume, end, or export chat sessions
 - **Active Sessions**: View and manage your ongoing conversations

+#### Multilingual Support
+- Type directly in Kannada if you prefer
+- The system will automatically detect Kannada text
+- Responses will be generated based on the translated content
+- Chat exports will include both original Kannada text and translations

 #### Best Practices
 - Ask open-ended questions to encourage detailed responses
 - Follow up on interesting points to explore student perspectives
 - Use suggested questions when unsure what to ask next
 - Try different approaches with multiple students
-- Feel free to communicate in Kannada when appropriate, as the system supports it
+- Feel free to communicate in Kannada when appropriate
 - Keep conversations focused on educational topics and student experiences

 ### For Technical Users